What is the Application process?

 Garda Vetting is a mandatory requirement for certain programmes.
 You will have to successfully complete this process on admission.

-The cost of using printers and paper is included in the overall fee.
+The cost of using printers/paper and handouts to students is included in the Student Services fee.
 However, an additional charge for excessive printing may be applied on an individual basis.

 Castlebar College of Further Education takes a holistic view to further education.
 Management and staff support and encourage students at every opportunity.
 If a student needs individual vocational, educational or personal guidance, appointment can be made to see our Guidance Counsellor, Ms Áine Coyne.